webfactory/ssh-agent/README.md

 ### Building Docker Images and/or Using the `docker/build-push-action` Action

 When you are building Docker images with `docker build` or `docker compose build` and need to provide the SSH keys to the build, don't forget to pass `--ssh default=${{ env.SSH_AUTH_SOCK }}` on the command line to pass the SSH agent socket through.
+See the [Docker documentation](https://docs.docker.com/engine/reference/commandline/buildx_build/#ssh) for more information on this option.

 If you are using the `docker/build-push-action`, you can do so by adding the following config.